coolaj86/connect-recase/README.md

 # connect-recase

-Convert your API back and forth from snake_case and camelCase.
+Convert your API back and forth between snake_case and camelCase.

-## Reasoning
+`{ "popularCatchphrase": "it's morphin' time!" }` => `{ "popular_catchphrase": "it's morphin' time!" }`

+If your API is designed to be consumed by Ruby, Python, Go, or other modern web frameworks, it will be easier for consumers if you serve them `snake_case_properties`, y'know.

-It's no secret.
-Machines can parse snake_case easier than camelCase.
+It's no secret that machines can parse snake_case easier than camelCase.
 And guess what: so can humans!
 It's easier to read.
 It's easier to regex.
 It's empirically better.

 But we live in the JavaScript world and the convention is so strongly camelCase that there's no use in fighting it.

-If your API is designed to be consumed by Ruby, Python, Go, or other modern web frameworks, it will be easier for consumers if you serve them snake_case_properties, y'know.

 ## Normal Use